xpresserjs/documentation/cli/repl.md

 <img alt="Xpresser Repl" src="./../images/cli/repl.gif"/>
 </div>

-Tinker allows you to interact with your entire Xpresser application on the command line, including the current xpresser instance **`$`**.
+Xpresser Repl allows you to interact with your entire Xpresser application on the command line, including the current xpresser instance **`$`**.

 To enter the repl environment, run the command
 ```sh